JNavas2/Page-Mail/README.md

 ## 🚀 Overview

-**Send by Gmail** is a simple yet powerful Firefox extension that lets you quickly compose a Gmail message containing:
+**Page Mail** is a simple yet powerful Firefox extension that lets you quickly compose a Gmail message containing:
 - The current page’s title
 - Any text you’ve selected
 - The page URL